PiwikPRO/PPMS-PublicDocs/other/content_security_policy.rst

     script-src <your-sources> 'nonce-INSERT_VALID_NONCE_VALUE';

 .. note::
-	Nonce value should be generated on the server-side.
+	**Note:** Nonce value should be generated on the server-side.
 Its value should be different for each request.
-Please note that we leave here space for your permitted sources **<your-sources>**.
+Please note that we leave here space for your permitted sources ``<your-sources>``.

 Add nonce to container code